 A half-decade later, Siegel launched a second, more ambitious venture: a commercial satellite network capable of beaming content to more than 20 U.S. cities at once.
 At the time, Siegel’s venture was the closest thing in existence to the consumer internet, which wouldn’t take shape for another 10 years.

 Arnold Siegel is aware of the ever-evolving—and, it appears, accelerating—forces of technological, economic and social change shaping our world today.
 More than 30 years since the company’s founding, Autonomy and Life therefore remains very much in experimental mode.
 Siegel continues to refine his discipline for a world very different than the one into which he was born, and he is always pursuing new means and methodologies to map Autonomy and Life onto the unfamiliar and seemingly amorphous rhythms and strictures of life in the 2010s.

-When he’s not teaching coursework or leading retreats, Arnold Siegel spends his days thinking, reading and writing at his Northern California home.
+When he’s not teaching coursework or leading the planning workshop, Arnold Siegel spends his days thinking, reading and writing at his Northern California home.
 He’s hard at work on a brand-new volume, How to Think About Autonomy and Life, while also contributing to Autonomy and Life’s blog.